By: Malaga.us - # # #

 Ajoblanco Festival – Almáchar

-Every year on the first Saturday in September, the small village of Almáchar pays homage to an ancient almond-based recipe called Ajoblanco.
+Every year on the first Saturday in September, the small village of Almáchar located in the Axarquia region pays homage to an ancient almond-based recipe called Ajoblanco.
+Ajoblanco is a typical local drink made with breadcrumbs, garlic, and almonds.
+It’s common to add 2 or 3 muscatel grapes to the glass.

 This delicacy of Arabic origin is traditionally served cold in the hot months.
 During the festival it is distributed free of charge to those attending, along with muscatel grapes, wine and sultanas.